AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/04_template_literals.md

 // $20
 ```

-If the condition before the `?` can be converted to `true` then the first value is returned, else it's the value after the `:` that gets returned.
+If the condition before the `?` can be converted to `true` then the first value is returned.
+Otherwise, it's the value after the `:` that gets returned.

 ```javascript
 // create an artist with name and age